A Comparison: PBX Phone Systems vs. Contact Center Software

 With contact center software, there’s no large, long-term investment or start-up fee, and businesses often find that contact center software reduces costs in several areas.

-In a survey of nearly 100 Small Businesses who use Five9 Contact Center Software, it was found that there are several key areas where contact center software helps reduce costs for organizations:
+A survey of large and medium enterprises who use Five9 Contact Center Software found several key areas where contact center software helps reduce costs for organizations:

-As your business continues to prosper, you’ll no doubt be adding new agents.
+As your business continues to grow, you’ll no doubt be adding new agents.

 If you outgrow the system you currently have, you’ll have to pay for the extra capacity.